For many Christians, the word mysticism raises eyebrows.

 “I live, yet not I, but Christ lives in me” (Galatians 2:20).

 Union means the self becomes transparent to love.
-Identity is no longer defended; it is received.
+Identity is no longer defended; it’s received as a gift.
 Life becomes less about proving and more about participating.

 Often this union is unspectacular.
 No visions.
 No fireworks.
 Just a growing capacity to trust God’s presence in all things.